 She earned a Master’s Degree in Social Work from St. Ambrose University with a focus on administration and has over twenty years of management experience.
 Ms. Tompkins has demonstrated the ability to work professionally across diverse stakeholder groups to achieve successful outcomes.

-Adept at facilitating process improvements to streamline efficiency and increase financial performance.
-In addition, Ms. Tompkins has served on numerous boards and committees throughout the community.
+Adept at facilitating process improvements to streamline efficiency and increase financial performance, Ms. Tompkins has served on numerous boards and committees throughout the community.

 For more information, www.linkedin.com/in/kerritompkins